jdillard/generative-art/README.md

 Medium: JavaScript, p5.js

-## _Digital Meditation_ (2025) [[view]](/rain.html)
+## _Midnight Puddle_ (2025) [[view]](/rain.html)

-In this contemplative piece, digital raindrops create ephemeral ripples across a boundless dark expanse, evoking the serene surface of a midnight puddle.
+Digital raindrops create ephemeral ripplese, evoking the surface of a midnight puddle.
 Each ripple's gentle distortion and gradual fade mirrors the impermanent nature of moments in time, while the subtle distortions in the circular patterns suggest the organic imperfections found in nature.

 As generated ripples intersect and overlap, they create fleeting compositions that never repeat, ensuring each viewer's experience is unique and personal.